KxSystems/docs-v1/docs/ml/nlp.md

 ### Finding part-of-speech tags in a corpus

 This is a quick way to find all of the nouns, adverbs, etc. in a corpus.
-There are two types of part-of-speech (pos) tags you can find: [Penn Tree tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) and [Universal Tree tags](http://universaldependencies.org/docs/en/pos/all.html).
+There are two types of part-of-speech (POS) tags you can find: [Penn Tree tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) and [Universal Tree tags](http://universaldependencies.org/docs/en/pos/all.html).

 #### `.nlp.findPOSRuns`